self-taught-software-developers/SudokuSolver/README.md

 - [ ] Publish to the Google app store

 - [ ] Allow users to take a photo of a Sudoku board
-  - [ ] Anaylze the image
+  - [ ] Analyze the image
-  - [ ] Generate a Sudoku board from the anaylzed image
+  - [ ] Generate a Sudoku board from the analyzed image
   - [ ] Validate generated Sudoku board
   - [ ] Solve generated Sudoku board
   - [ ] Display a Solved board